FirstPersonNetwork/ostc-fpp-rs/docs/relationships-vrcs.md

 ### Prerequisite

 You must establish a relationship before requesting a VRC.
-To request for relationship, refer to '\\' Establish Relationship section.
+To request for relationship, refer to the [Establish Relationship](#establish-relationship) section.

 ### 1. Request VRC Issuance (Requestor)